koalalorenzo/blog/content/posts/202201-making-hugo-fast-and-light/index.md

 * Replaced CSS and JS framework that I don’t need with way fewer lines of code
 * Move all the images to WebP format to reduce the size used
+* Learn that leaving an Apple AirTag in the luggage is a good idea 😜
 * Bundled JS and CSS resources and loaded them only when needed
 * Improved speed by leveraging cache settings with cache-control HTTP headers